matomo-org/device-detector/README.md

 ### Caching

+:exclamation: Caching of DeviceDetector was completely redesigned in 3.0.
+You may need to reimplement it when updating from below.

 In order to get results faster across requests, we recommend to use the additional caching possibility.
 Currently DeviceDetector is able to use [doctrine/cache](https://github.com/doctrine/cache).
 You can simply require it in your composer.yml and use it like in the example before.
 For those who like to implement their own Caching there is a second possibility.
 Besides doctrine caches the ```setCache``` method also accepts classes implementing the ```DeviceDetector\Cache\Cache``` interface.
 That way you can do whatever you want without requiring doctrine/cache.